mmwillet/TTS.cpp/examples/quantize/README.md

     The ggml enum of the quantized type to convert compatible model tensors to.
 For more information see readme.
 Defaults to Q4_0 quantizatio (2).
 --n-threads (-nt):
     The number of cpu threads to run the quantization process with.
 Defaults to known hardware concurrency.
+--quantize-output-heads (-qh):
+    Whether to quantize the output heads.
+Defaults to false and is true when passed (does not accept a parameter).
+--quantize-text-embedding (-qe):
+    Whether to quantize the input text embededings.
+Defaults to false and is true when passed (does not accept a parameter).
+--quantize-cross-attn-kv (-qkv):
+    Whether to quantize the cross attention keys and values.
+Defaults to false and is true when passed (does not accept a parameter).
 --model-path (-mp):
     (REQUIRED) The local path of the gguf model file for Parler TTS mini v1 to quantize.
 --quantized-model-path (-qp):